Plaything (Black Mirror): Production

 The in-episode game, Thronglets, was made into a real world mobile game by Night School Studio, a studio within Netflix Games.
-Sean Krankel, head of Night School, said that they wanted to do a project with Black Mirror, creating a game beyond the bounds of what would be shown in a typical episode.
-Night School started development of the game in late 2023, around the time that "Plaything" was still in pre-production, allowing the design of the game to influence some of the direction and art design of the episode itself.
+Sean Krankel, head of Night School, said they wanted to do a project with Black Mirror, creating a game beyond the bounds of what would be shown in a typical episode.
+Night School started development of the game in late 2023, around the time "Plaything" was still in pre-production, allowing the design of the game to influence some of the direction and art design of the episode itself.
 Conversely, Night School made sure to include elements in the game reflecting the final script, such that players would feel that their game "literally got lifted out of the episode".
 The real-world Thronglets was released simultaneously with the release of the season 7 episodes on 10 April 2025.
-Before the episode released, if you were to scan the hidden QR code on the poster, it would direct you to the game but named under "TCK96".
+If a hidden QR code on the poster was scanned before the episode was released, it led to a page to pre-register to download an app called "TCK96".

 Analysis

-Colin was ranting about a "basilisk" when he deleted the Thronglets program he wrote.
-Ed Power of The Telegraph said this was an allusion to Roko's basilisk, a thought experiment introduced in 2010 of the concept of a super-powerful artificial intelligence that would seek to punish anyone that did not help to bring it into existence once becoming aware of its development.
+In the episode, Gordon, Cameron's boss, tells Cameron that Colin was ranting about a "basilisk" when he deleted the Thronglets program he wrote.
+Ed Power of The Telegraph said this was an allusion to Roko's basilisk, a thought experiment introduced in 2010 about a super-powerful artificial intelligence that would seek to punish anyone that did not help to bring it into existence once becoming aware of its development.